microsoft/r-server-loan-credit-risk/dba.md

 For feature engineering, we want to design new features:

 * Categorical versions of all the numeric variables.
 This is done for interpretability and is a standard practice in the Credit Score industry.
-* `isBad`: the label, specifying whether the loan has been charged off or has defaulted (isBad = 1) or if it is in good standing (isBad = 0), based on loanStatus.
+* `isBad`: the label, specifying whether the loan has been charged off or has defaulted (`isBad` = 1) or if it is in good standing (`isBad` = 0), based on `loanStatus`.

 In this step, we first create a stored procedure `[dbo].[compute_bins]`.
-It uses the CRAN R package "smbinning" that builds a conditional inference tree on the training set (to which we append the binary label isBad) in order to get the optimal bins to be used for the numeric variables we want to bucketize.
+It uses the CRAN R package `smbinning` that builds a conditional inference tree on the training set (to which we append the binary label isBad) in order to get the optimal bins to be used for the numeric variables we want to bucketize.
 Because some of the numeric variables have too few unique values, or because the binning function did not return significant splits, we decided to manually specify default bins for all the variables in case smbinning failed to provide them.
 These default bins have been determined through an analysis of the data or through running smbinning on a larger data set.
 The computed and specified bins are then serialized and stored into the Bins table for usage in feature engineering of both Modeling and Production pipelines.

-The bins computation is optimized by running smbinning in parallel across the different cores of the server, through the use of rxExec function applied in a Local Parallel (`localpar`) compute context.
-The `rxElemArg` argument it takes is used to specify the list of variables (here the numeric variables names) we want to apply smbinning on.
+The bins computation is optimized by running `smbinning` in parallel across the different cores of the server, through the use of `rxExec` function applied in a Local Parallel (`localpar`) compute context.
+The `rxElemArg` argument it takes is used to specify the list of variables (here the numeric variables names) we want to apply `smbinning` on.

 The `[dbo].[feature_engineering]` stored procedure then designs those new features on the view `Merged_Cleaned`, to create the table `Merged_Features`.
 This is done through an R code wrapped into the stored procedure.